Odafe Oweh: 2021 season

-Oweh got his first career forced fumble and recovery late in the fourth quarter against Clyde Edwards-Helaire and the Kansas City Chiefs, his second career game.
+Oweh got his first career forced fumble and recovery late in the fourth quarter against Clyde Edwards-Helaire and the Chiefs, his second career game.
 The turnover helped seal a 36–35 victory.
 He was named the defensive player of the week for his performance, which included three tackles, a tackle for loss, a forced fumble, and a fumble recovery.
 He also had a quarterback hit on Patrick Mahomes that led to an interception by his teammate Tavon Young.
 He would not play the final two weeks of the season due to injury, becoming just one of the many Ravens players that would be injured that season.
 Oweh finished his rookie season with 33 total tackles, 5 sacks, 3 forced fumbles, 2 fumble recoveries, and a pass breakup.
+He was named to the PFWA All-Rookie Team.

 2022 season

 In Week 4 against the Buffalo Bills, he forced a fumble that was recovered by fellow teammate Marcus Williams and also had a sack on Josh Allen.
 However, the Ravens would lose 20–23.
+He finished the season with 43 tackles, three sacks, one forced fumble and a recovery in 17 games and six starts.

+2023 season

+In 13 games and five starts in 2023, Oweh finished fourth on the team with five sacks, along with 23 tackles and two forced fumbles.

+2024 season

+On April 30, 2024, the Ravens picked up the fifth-year option on Oweh's contract.

+Los Angeles Chargers

+On October 7, 2025, Oweh and a 2027 seventh-round pick were traded to the Los Angeles Chargers for Alohi Gilman and a 2026 fifth-round pick.